cboulanger/bibliograph/readme.md

 Optional
 --------
-- to import from library databases, you need to install the php YAZ extension (http://www.indexdata.com/phpyaz): https://code.google.com/p/list8d/wiki/InstallingYaz and the php-xsl extension (Debian: apt-get install php5-xsl)
+- To import from library databases, you need to install the php YAZ extension (http://www.indexdata.com/phpyaz): https://code.google.com/p/list8d/wiki/InstallingYaz and the php-xsl extension (Debian: apt-get install php5-xsl)
-- to enable export and import of various bibliographic data formats, install the bibutils toolset (Debian: apt-get install bibutils) and adapt the BIBUTILS_PATH constant in config/server.conf.php
+- To enable export and import of various bibliographic data formats, install the bibutils toolset (Debian: apt-get install bibutils) and adapt the BIBUTILS_PATH constant in config/server.conf.php
-- if you want to allow backups, install the php zip extension and grant the global "RELOAD" privilege to the "bibliograph" user. if the backups should not be stored in the system tempdir, adapt the BIBLIOGRAPH_BACKUP_PATH constant in config/server.conf.php.
+- If you want to allow backups, install the php zip extension and grant the global "RELOAD" privilege to the "bibliograph" user. if the backups should not be stored in the system tempdir, adapt the BIBLIOGRAPH_BACKUP_PATH constant in config/server.conf.php and point it to a world-writable folder outside the document root of the web server.
-- you can connect a ldap server for authentication (adapt config/bibliograph.ini.php)
+- You can connect a ldap server for authentication (adapt config/bibliograph.ini.php)

 Building & Deployment
 -----------------------